 Is 14k gold the best for engagement rings?

-At Clean Origin, we offer both 14k and 18k gold, as well as platinum.
+At Clean Origin, we offer both 14k gold and 18k gold, as well as platinum.
 14k gold is by far the most affordable option, while also providing the most durability.
-The higher the karat the softer, and more pure gold, present in the ring, which will make it prone to scratching.
-For the price and durability, we highly recommend 14k gold to many of our Clean Origin customers.
+The higher the karat, the softer it will be, because it will have more pure gold present in the ring.
+Soft rings are more prone to scratching or other damage, which is why, for its price and durability, we highly recommend 14k gold to many of our Clean Origin customers.

-Although not the softest metal, if you wear 14k gold avoid handling harsh chemicals (like chlorine or bleach), remove your rings during high impact sports or activities, and take your ring to get professionally cleaned once a year, and do light cleanings yourself at home to keep your ring looking new!
+Although not the softest metal, if you wear 14k gold, avoid handling harsh chemicals (like chlorine or bleach), remove your rings during high impact sports or activities, and take your ring to get professionally cleaned once a year.
+We also recommend doing light cleanings yourself at home to keep your ring looking new!

 What is the difference between 14k, 18k, and 24k gold?